Memorial Sloan Kettering Today

 Our surgeons perform more cancer operations at Memorial Sloan Kettering than doctors at any other hospital in the nation.
 Because of their sole focus on cancer, our surgeons can often use advanced surgical techniques that result in a better quality of life for patients.
 Over the years, they have pioneered many surgical innovations, including minimally invasive surgery for the treatment of many cancers.

 Our radiation oncologists are developing and putting into clinical practice leading-edge technologies and techniques in radiation therapy.
 They pioneered intensity-modulated radiation therapy, which allows higher, more-effective doses of radiation to be delivered to tumors while minimizing exposure to surrounding healthy tissues and organs.
+MSK’s radiation oncologists also offer proton therapy, a highly precise form of radiation therapy.
+They have been at the forefront of developing the guidelines for this sophisticated treatment.

 Memorial Sloan Kettering’s medical oncologists are leaders in developing new chemotherapy drugs that are safer and more effective than standard therapies.
 Increasingly, our medical oncologists employ sophisticated technologies, such as immunotherapies or vaccines, often in combination with chemotherapy, to more effectively treat cancer.